enfrte/locate-me/README.md

 # locate-me

-Locate an Android device in real time with Google maps.
+Broadcast the location of a device during set times.
+Monitor it from a client side webpage.

 **WARNING** There are probably a lot of security holes in this app.
 I need to read up on the Content-Security-Policy and figure out how to allow just what is needed to get data from the various external sources.
 Use this code at your own risk.

 ## About

-This is a Cordova app with a maps client.
+This is a Cordova Android app with a maps client.
 You'll need some place to host the maps client and its required files.
 The Cordova app polls the device's GPS or other geo-location services, and uploads the data to your webserver.
 This data (the device's location) is viewable and updated on the google maps web client (just a regular web page) hosted on your server.
 If you want this data to be private, secure the maps client.

 There is a GUI to add when you want the app to send data to the server.
 The settings are saved to the apps local storage.